 2. RECORD Your space, belongings, and information!

 Use your phone for a quick walk through of your home (interior AND exterior) before a storm, and talk about the ages and models of the items you are showing.
-Use a scanner app on your phone, or your printer’s scanner to make copies of important documents and digitize them, which can include wills, credit cards, and important pieces of info.
+Use a scanner app on your phone, (or this great article by JoyOfAndriod.com about Scanner Apps for your Android, tried and tested!) to digitize your documents.
+Or, use your printer’s scanner to make copies of important documents and digitize them.
+Some things on the list to scan: wills, credit cards, home/business documents you need, and important pieces of info.
 I do something similar when I plan on leaving the country.
 I also make sure to back that information up to my SugarSync or Dropbox.
 I just make sure that it is NOT a shared folder if critically sensitive.

 3. Keep It Charged!

 The one thing we really need the most is a way to stay in communication with loved ones and emergency services.
 YES, I could play Solitaire or Backgammon for HOURS while I wait out a storm, but once the lights go out, I will need that phone for more!